Faazil/100-days-of-devops/challenges/week-02/day-08.md

 ## 🔧 Troubleshooting

 **"Permission denied" error:**
-- Make sure you're using `sudo` before the pip3 command
+- Ensure you're using `sudo` before the pip3 command
 - Check that you have sudo privileges: `sudo -v`

 **"pip3: command not found":**